lolli42/dbdoctor/README.md

   get something wrong.
 We are dealing with low level database stuff here after all, so things can potentially go south rather quickly.
 See the "Further hints" section below, too.

-* [!!!] 💣 Make sure the database analyzer is happy and needs no new fields or tables.
+* [!!!] 💣 Make sure the TYPO3 "Database analyzer" is happy and needs no new or changed columns or tables.
-  There will be a check in the future to verify this early, but for now, **do not use the CLI interface with incomplete database analyzer**.
+  An early check verifies missing tables and columns, but it is still a good idea to double-check before running dbdoctor.

-* It's probably not a bad idea to look at not-yet done upgrade wizards before using the extensions CLI command.
+* [!!!]
+There should not be any pending core upgrade wizards. dbdoctor currently does not check up-front if all upgrade wizards have been executed.

 * [!!!]
 Run the reference index updater when this command finished!
 It is very likely it will update something.
 A clean reference index becomes more and more important with younger core versions.
-Reminder: command `bin/typo3 referenceindex:update`.
+The CLI command to do this: `bin/typo3 referenceindex:update`.

 # Usage